mapr-demos/anki-mapr-demo-tensorflow/README.md

 e.g. python learn.py --train_dir=DIR --trains=2000 --learning_rate=0.01 --models=10 --min_loss=0.1

 ### Predicting (Manually Controlling Images)
 Alter runPredict.sh as necessary and run the script (or modifiy for your environment).
-Place images in the "0" subdirectory of the testing directory.
+Place an image in the "0" subdirectory of the testing directory.
 The program will detect the image, predict what the image is, and then delete the image.

 ### Predicting (Using the Camera Directly)
 As above, but include the "use_camera" parameter as in ruPredictUseCamera.sh